blog2i2j/nvdavsamd.._..AkelPad/README.md

 * or watch the video here:    https://www.youtube.com/watch?v=7WAcyhMcp1Y

-# if you want to use Lite version of Toolbar, then navigate to
+# for the Lite version of Toolbar, then navigate to
 * akelpad\AkelFiles\Plugs\  and rename  ToolBar.ini_Lite  to  Toolbar.ini